The Hoboken Cannabis Review Board (CRB) pushed one application, approved one, and voted down another at last night’s meeting.

 “Culture is a brand with several locations in California.
 It is in Ward 1.
 But it is directly across from Ward 6,” stated attorney Thomas Leane.

-Culture Hoboken COO Sally Yean explained she was raised in Long Beach, CA and by a single mother who was an immigrant in a “poverty-stricken childhood.”
+Culture Hoboken COO Sally Yean explained she was raised in Long Beach, California by a single mother who was an immigrant.
+She further described her upbringing as a “poverty-stricken childhood.”

 Her business partner, Simon Lamb CEO, is from Brooklyn and would be the in charge of daily operations, while Andrea Garcia, a first-generation Cuban American from Union City, would be their community representative.